claydotio/clay-mobile/specs/game-discovery.md

   3. Create a strong base for the remainder of our cornerstone app

 ### FEATURES
-  1. List of games
+  1. Populated list of games
   2. Ability to access a game by clicking on the promotional image
   3. Ability to view more games through scrolling (infinite pagination)
   4. Ability to filter games by category
-  5. Ability to sort by rating and date
+  5. Ability to sort by popularity (default) and date

 ### FEATURES IN-DEPTH
-  1. List of games
+  1. Populated list of games
+    - **Why?** Give users an immediate choice/entry point to eye-catching games
     - **Initial Games**  Defaults to 15 most-popular games, where most-popular takes into account: price (favoring free), rating, plays yesterday, staff rating, votes, featured status, last update and add time
       ```
     - **Smart Game Loading**
       - Detect bounce rate for games on different devices, flag a game as not working for a device subset and don't show for consumers on that device

-  2. Ability to access a game by clicking on the promotional image
+  2. Ability to access a game by tapping on the promotional image
-  TODO: Redirect to marketplace, open game modal
+    - **Why?** To get users in the game ASAP (no in-between details page)
+    - Tapping on the game will open it inside a modal window on Kik (on other platforms we'll redirect, etc...)

   3. Ability to view more games through scrolling
+    - **Why?** To give users a larger selection of games
     - Infinite scrolling
       - Rough implementation at first - we can worry about memory usage later (eg Facebook, LinkedIn HTML5 experiences)

   4. Ability to filter games by category
+    - **Why?** To help users find the right game for them / their current mood
     - Full list of categories isn't shown at first, just "Categories" button.
     - Tapping on this button expands the list of categories:
       - Action, Multiplayer, Shooter, Adventure, RPG, Sports, Racing, Strategy, Defense, Puzzle, Arcade, Educational

-  5. Ability to sort by rating and date
+  5. Ability to sort by popularity (default) and date
+    - **Why?** The main aspect here is the option to sort by date - this lets users find new games
     - For now we can have a toggle beneath the categories.
     - Cristian can work on a smarter way to display this